NickG123/ciso8601/benchmarking/README.rst

   % pip install -r requirements.txt
   % ./run_benchmarks.sh

-This runs the benchmarks and generates the reStructuredText files that are referenced by ciso8601's ``README.rst``_.
+This runs the benchmarks and generates reStructuredText files.
+The contents of these files can be copy-pasted into ciso8601's ``README.rst``_.

 .. _``README.rst``: https://github.com/closeio/ciso8601/blob/master/README.rst